ansible/ansible/docs/docsite/rst/scenario_guides/guide_meraki.rst

 MR Wireless Access Points
 -------------------------

-MR access points are enterprise class, high performance, access points for the enterprise.
+MR access points are enterprise-class, high-performance access points for the enterprise.
 MR access points have MIMO technology and integrated beamforming built-in for high performance applications.
 BLE allows for advanced location applications to be developed with no on-premises analytics platforms.

 Using the Meraki modules
 ========================